Cleveland Car Accident Lawyer

 As the second most populous city in Ohio, car accidents are an everyday occurrence in Cleveland.
 Many are minor, leaving the vehicles involved with just a few dings or scratches.
 But some are serious, resulting in devastating injuries that change lives forever.

-At Elk & Elk, we’ve seen the effects of car accidents in Cleveland and Greater Cuyahoga County firsthand.
+At Elk & Elk, our Cleveland car accident lawyers have seen the effects of car wrecks in Cleveland and Greater Cuyahoga County firsthand.
 While we wish we could prevent these accidents, we know we can’t.
 Instead, we do all we can to help those whose lives have been affected by car accidents.

 Although an accident can happen anywhere in Cleveland, certain areas are more dangerous than others.
 Cleveland Magazine named the five most dangerous intersections in Cleveland: